• Skip to primary navigation

 • Filmmakers may not be an SFFILM or Kenneth Rainin Foundation employee or member of any SFFILM or Kenneth Rainin Foundation Boards.

-• Film must feature plot, character, theme and/or setting that explores social justice issues, such as human and civil rights, antidiscrimination, gender issues, sexual identity and/or other social issues of our time.
+• Film must feature plot, character, theme and/or setting that explores social justice issues, such as human and civil rights, anti discrimination, disability issues, gender issues, sexual identity and/or other social issues of our time.
+Project must have strong and recognizable social value, contributing, for example, to a greater public appreciation of a disenfranchised group, identifying an area where social change is needed or bringing to light a difficult or inspirational story, condition or issue.

 • Project may not be work for hire.